CityHallin/valheim/README.md

 <br />
 <img src="./readme-files/gh2.png" width="500px">

-5. Copy all of these items from the client folder into your Valehim game folder
+5. Copy all of these items from the client folder into your Valehim game folder.
+Your Valheim game folder should look something like this.

 <br />
 <img src="./readme-files/gh3.png" width="500px">